 Continuing Education for Older Adults

 Anthem Home Care is devoted to ensuring seniors maximize quality of life every single day, and we love supplying the help essential to inspire lifelong learning.
-Our team of compassionate caregivers and dementia care experts can help research courses of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even manage housework, meals, and laundry to enable older adults to focus on their newfound passion!
+Our team of compassionate caregivers and dementia care experts can help research courses of interest, set up online programs, provide transportation and accompaniment to onsite classes, and manage housework, meals, and laundry to allow older adults to focus on their newfound passion!

 Contact us any time at 361-643-2323 to learn more about our top-rated senior care & dementia care in Portland and the surrounding areas, and help an older adult in your life take the first step towards a richer and healthier lifestyle.